haslersn/any-nix-shell/README.md

 # Customization

-The `any-nix-shell` command (which is used for activating the plugin in a specific shell) **optionally** takes any of the following flags:
+The `any-nix-shell` command (which is used for enabling the plugin in a specific shell) **optionally** takes any of the following flags:

 | Flag | Description |
 | - | - |